- Werewolves are nature unleashed, a physical force of howling fury and emotion.

 - Since it has roots as a fan-made expansion of the Old World of Darkness above, Tech Infantry of course carries over the hatred between vampires and werewolves.
 Once the Earth Federation was established, all werecreatures (wolves, tigers, rhinos, etc.) are drafted into the titular Tech Infantry Space Marines to fight the alien Arachnids.
 Since the bugs threaten them too, the Vampire Kingdom of Enoch sends occasional ghouls and low-level vampires to join the Tech Infantry, and they do work together surprisingly well.
 But for the most part, vampires are hated and hunted throughout the Earth Federation and later the Middle Kingdom.

-- In the old Basic/Expert/etc D&D system, powerful vampires could use their ability to control wolves, rats, and bats to control their lycanthropic equivalents as well.
+- In the old Basic/Expert/etc Dungeons & Dragons system, powerful vampires could use their ability to control wolves, rats, and bats to control their lycanthropic equivalents as well.
 Not surprisingly, this made the not-yet-controlled werewolves, wererats and werebats extremely leery of vampires, though they weren't openly at war with them.

 - The online game AdventureQuest borrows much from the Underworld movies, and the Vampire/Werewolf conflict consumes most of the Hammer Horror section known as Darkovia.
 And then there are the Werepyres.
 And then they added DRACOpyres: a mix of vampire, werewolf and dragon.

 - Operation Darkness has werewolf Allies fighting vampire-aided Hitler and his Ghostapo.
-Which is kind of ironic, since in real life the Nazis had a division called the "Werewolves" (not actually shapeshifters, as far as we know), and the Brits had (have?) a Vampire Squadron, who were pretty heavily decorated in WW 2.
+Which is kind of ironic, since in real life the Nazis had a division called the "Werewolves" (not actually shapeshifters, as far as we know), and the Americans have a Vampire Squadron.

-- In the game Fatal Hearts, the vampires and the werewolves each think the others are soulless murderers who must be destroyed at all costs, and woe to anyone who gets in their way.
+- In Fatal Hearts, the vampires and the werewolves each think the others are soulless murderers who must be destroyed at all costs, and woe to anyone who gets in their way.

 - BiteFight, Game Forge's browser-based RPG, is just that.